HL7/coordinated-registry-network/source/pages/profiles.md

 #### Mappings of CDEs to FHIR

-The following is a mapping of each of the specific CDE element to its FHIR Resource/profile.
+The following is a mapping of each of the specific CDE element to a FHIR Resource/profile.
 The table contains three columns.
 The first column represents the data element that has been approved via consensus within the WHT CRN project.
-This is mapped to the specific FHIR Resource and its data elements in the second column.
+This is mapped to a specific FHIR Resource and its data elements in the second column.
 The third column provides a recommendation for pilots to use a specific profile for the project if appropriate or recommends the use of the FHIR Resource directly to experiment and gain more experience before creating and proliferating profiles.

 Note: The mapping provided below along the profile and resource suggestions will be used to auto-populate the Questionnaire (which contains the questions) and/or transform QuestionnaireResponse (which contains the collected data) into first class FHIR resources.